micmejia/bible-dump/NKJV/Acts/Acts 8.md

 And there was great joy in that city. ## The Sorcerer's Profession of Faith

 ###### 9
-But there was a certain man called Simon, who previously practiced [^b]sorcery in the city and astonished the [^c]people of Samaria, claiming that he was someone great,
+But there was a certain man called Simon, who previously practiced sorcery in the city and astonished the people of Samaria, claiming that he was someone great,

 ###### 10
 to whom they all gave heed, from the least to the greatest, saying, "This man is the great power of God."

 ###### 11
-And they heeded him because he had astonished them with his [^d]sorceries for a long time.
+And they heeded him because he had astonished them with his sorceries for a long time.

 ###### 12
 But when they believed Philip as he preached the things concerning the kingdom of God and the name of Jesus Christ, both men and women were baptized.